 Managers ensure the daily operations of organizations and handle professional responsibilities, such as hiring and firing employees, setting budgets, and preparing instructional materials.
 Managerial positions take place in diverse work settings.
 Professionals should note that business administration salary and business management salary vary depending on several factors.
 This table illustrates some of the field’s most lucrative and specialized career paths.

 |Computer and Information Systems Managers||$146,360||11%|

 |Medical and Health Services Managers||$100,980||18%|

-Highest Paying Business & Management Jobs
+Highest-Paying Business and Management Jobs

-High-Demand Business & Management Jobs
+High-Demand Business and Management Jobs